syl20bnr/spacemacs/README.md

 Emacs users wanting to learn **a different way to edit files** or wanting to learn Vim key bindings (see [Tips for Emacs users](#tips-for-emacs-users)).

-As a note side, if you are a programmer and you don't know Vim key bindings yet, I deeply recommend you to learn the basics as recommended in [Sacha Chua's one-page guide][sacha_guide] about how to learn Emacs.
+As a side note, if you are a programmer and you don't know Vim key bindings yet, I deeply recommend you to learn the basics as recommended in [Sacha Chua's one-page guide][sacha_guide] about how to learn Emacs.